Fijians: Culture

 19th-century Fijian couple in traditional dress.

 The native Fijian language belongs to the Central Pacific (Fijian – Polynesian) branch of the Austronesian family.

 The Fijian traditions are centred around ceremonies and events, that bond the community.

 Yaqona (pronounced Yang-gohna), otherwise known as kava – another important traditional custom – is an infusion prepared from the root of Piper methysticum, a type of pepper plant.
 The plant itself is also often referred to as yaqona or the kava plant.
 Yaqona is extremely important in indigenous Fijian culture – in the time of the 'old religion' it was used ceremonially by chiefs and priests only.
 Today, yaqona is part of daily life, both in villages and in urban areas and across all classes and walks of life.
 'Having a grog' or 'drinking grog', as drinking kava is sometimes known, is used for welcoming and bonding with visitors, for storytelling sessions or merely for passing time.

 The Tabua is a much revered whale's tooth which is used in both public and private occasions or ceremonies.
 The tooth is considered sacred.

 About 86 percent of the land in Fiji is owned by indigenous Fijian people.
 In 1876, Sir Arthur Hamilton-Gordon, the British colonial Governor, prohibited the sale of Fijian land to non-ethnic Fijians.
 This policy continues today, and in 2014 the sale of freehold land to foreigners was further restricted.
 The Governor also banned the employment of native Fijians as labourers, and in 1878, began importing indentured labourers from India to work in the sugarcane fields.
 The effects of this immigration created an ethnic polarisation and rampant Anti-Indian sentiment, which has proven to be politically challenging to Fijian race relations.

-Indigenous Fijians overwhelmingly report as being Christian, with the Methodist Church of Fiji and Rotuma claiming the loyalty of 64.5% (2007 census).
+Indigenous Fijians overwhelmingly follow Christianity, with the Methodist Church of Fiji and Rotuma claiming the loyalty of 64.5% (2007 census).
 Other significant denominations include the Roman Catholic Church (9.1%), the Assemblies of God (5.7%) and the Seventh-day Adventists (3.9%).
 10.4% belong to other churches from a large number of denominations.
+Islam is the third largest religion in Fiji (6.3%).
 Only about 0.8% report as following non-Christian religions or no religion.

 Approximately 70% of indigenous Fijians are farmers, many of which are sustenance farmers.
 They commonly grow such crops as sugar cane, cassava, rice, sweet potatoes, and bananas.